 Updated propane gas prices are usually printed on a piece of paper and taped near the fill-up machine.
 Most US propane tanks do not need an adapter to refill.

-👉 We use a refillable 5 lb propane tank for camping instead of the single use 1 lb containers or bulkier 20 lb tanks.
+👉 We use a refillable 5 lb propane tank for camping instead of the single-use 1 lb containers or bulkier 20 lb tanks.
 The disposable 1 lb propane cylinders are very hard to find in Baja.
 Stock up before crossing the border if you plan on using those.

 Bathrooms at Baja Campgrounds